quintel/etsource/PLANNING.markdown

 ## Road Map / Planning

-In this project the challenges we have can be subdivised in two flavors:
+In this project the challenges we have can be subdivided in two flavors:
 (1) Mapping data to graph: the technological challenge of mapping and transposing data to our Graph structure.
 (2) Making sure that the data is sound, and that we can run validations, mass updates etc.